Kong/docs.konghq.com/src/mesh/features/rbac.md

 ## Wildcard tag value matching

+{:.note}
-_Note: This feature is available since Kong Mesh 1.9.1_
+> **Note**: This feature is available starting in Kong Mesh 1.9.1

-You can also do partial tag value matching using `*` (wildcards).
+You can perform partial tag value matching using `*` wildcards.

-For example, the following role
+For example, the following role:

 {% navtabs %}
 {% navtab Kubernetes %}